programmer-lx/tMath/README.md

-# tMath - Zero Type Intrusion, Generic C++ Math Library
+# tMath - A math library that works with ANY struct

 [中文](README-CN.md)